Chapter 16

 This is a linear tax on wealth above the median wealth, the rate of which ensures the stability of inequalities.
 The level of inequalities is defined by a stable calculation rule on the wealth curve, and adjusted mechanically to guarantee the stability of the result, that is to say that we decide the level of inequalities instead of simply noting its evolution.

-The third tax ensures the stability of the state's assets.
+The third tax ensures the stability of the State's wealth.

 This is an inheritance tax whose rate adjustment automatically ensures over 30 years the reimbursement of the entire public deficit.
 In other words, when you inherit, you inherit less of the debt accumulated by the previous generation.
 We thus put an end to this absurdity called public debt which consisted of allowing individuals to live on credit, then having their descendants inherit assets purchased on credit while making the community inherit the corresponding debts in the form of a public debt.

-The redistribution system that we propose also consists of three elements:
+The redistribution system we propose also consists of three elements:

-On the one hand, the financing of organizations, which we will see in the next chapter covers the partial or total financing of what we currently call public services, such as health, education, etc.
+Firstly, the funding of organizations, which we will see in the next chapter covers the partial or full funding of what is currently known as public services, such as healthcare, education, etc.

-On the other hand, universal income modulated by positive discrimination.
-Positive discrimination is aimed at the elderly, disabled and sick people and other disadvantaged social groups.
+Secondly, a universal income modulated by positive discrimination.
+Positive discrimination targets the elderly, disabled, sick individuals, and other disadvantaged social groups.

-Only the first tax, VAT, is subject to public policy.
-It is above all the tool for ecological transition and territorial planning.
-Indeed, this first tax introduces the notion of generalized customs tax, that is to say a rate depending on the distance traveled by the product or service.
+Only the first tax, the VAT, is subject to public policy.
+It is primarily the tool for the ecological transition and land management.
+Indeed, this first tax introduces the notion of a generalized customs duty, that is, a rate based on the distance traveled by the product or service.

 The second and third taxes are mechanical and should be defined in the constitution.